Skip to content

 Sleep deprivation does not just impair cognition and decision-making — it directly degrades the body's ability to process carbohydrates.
 Insulin sensitivity decreases measurably after one night of poor sleep.
 The practical implication for a 65-hour race is that the carbohydrate you consume in hours 30–50 is less efficiently converted to usable energy than the same carbohydrate consumed in hours 1–20.

 This is why the sleep strategy at Badlands is also a nutrition strategy.
-The episode 30 guest took 90 minutes of sleep in a single block during the second night, timed deliberately between 03:00 and 04:30 — the period that aligns with the body's circadian trough.
+The podcast guest took 90 minutes of sleep in a single block during the second night, timed deliberately between 03:00 and 04:30 — the period that aligns with the body's circadian trough.
 That 90 minutes provided one full sleep cycle, including slow-wave sleep, which is the stage most associated with metabolic recovery and hormonal restoration.

 Immediately before sleeping, the guest consumed approximately 40g of carbohydrate — not enough to cause GI discomfort, but enough to prevent hypoglycaemia during the rest period and to support the mild anabolic processes that slow-wave sleep facilitates.
 On waking, a further 60g of carbohydrate was consumed before any significant physical effort resumed.
 This creates a deliberate re-fuelling window that restores blood glucose before the rider's next hard push.